MariaCharaKarypidou/ClimateToolbox/src/Kinematics/RelativeVorticity.md

 ## First Thoughts

 Relative vorticity is an invaluable variable for meteorologists and climatologists.
+It can be very "noisy" at the lower troposphere (850 hPa), but it can provide very indicative information about atmospheric disturbances at the middle or higher troposphere (250 hPa).

 <p align="center">
   <img src="./ECMWF_RelVort_250hPa.png" width="600">
   <br>
-    <em>Relative vorticity at 250 hPa from the ECMWF forecasting system for 6 December 2021 at 12.00 UTC over southern Africa </em>
+    <em>Relative vorticity at 250 hPa from the ECMWF forecasting system for 6 December 2021 at 12.00 UTC over southern Africa.</em>
 </p>

 <p align="center">
   <img src="./ECMWF_RelVort_850hPa.png" width="600">
   <br>
-    <em>Relative vorticity at 850 hPa from the ECMWF forecasting system for 6 December 2021 at 12.00 UTC over southern Africa </em>
+    <em>Relative vorticity at 850 hPa from the ECMWF forecasting system for 6 December 2021 at 12.00 UTC over southern Africa.</em>
 </p>